Ask a Gear Guru: What Are The Best Beginner Triathlon Bikes in 2023?

 Argon 18 E-117 Tri Disc

 Argon finally left behind rim-brake options in 2022 and now offer their entry-level tri bike, the E-117 Tri as a disc-only model.
 That’s not necessarily a bad thing, as the SRAM Force 11-speed/hydraulic brake setup is a far cry from entry level.
-For under $4,000, triathletes can get their hands on a tri-specific frameset that’s know for being very nimble and flexible when it comes to fit (remember what we said far above?).
+For under $4,000, triathletes can get their hands on a tri-specific frameset that’s known for being very nimble and flexible when it comes to fit (remember what we said far above?).
+Furthermore, the E-117 Tri has heaps of frame clearance (thanks to the disc brake setup) for tires as wide as the now-popular 28c width.
 Though the version pictured here is the $5,900 Force eTap AXS version, the frameset is the same on both the $3.5k mechanical shifting setup and the electronic one.

 Canyon Speedmax CF 7 Disc